markomatic/betting-client/README.md

 ### Description

-Node.js application to calculate the dividends for a simplified form of Tote betting for Tabcorp.
+Node.js application to calculate the dividends for a simplified form of Tote betting.

 ### Instructions